White Oak, Georgia

 White Oak is an unincorporated community in Camden County, Georgia, United States.
 The ZIP Code for White Oak is 31568.

 History

 A post office called White Oak was established in 1894.
 The community took its name from nearby White Oak Creek.

+In 1898, Joseph Slingerland purchased 6,995 acres of land in White Oak and established a Shaker community there.
+The Shaker community in White Oak was the last Shaker community ever founded as well as the shortest-lived, lasting only until 1902.